nnecec/ecec/README.md

-# 🛠️ **AFO**
+# 🛠️ **ecec**

-AFO is a project that provides developers with a set of tools to improve their development experience.
+ecec is a project that provides developers with a set of tools to improve their development experience.
 Our goal is to make working with code easier and more efficient so developers can focus on creating amazing applications.

 We provide features such as: